ahmetson/config-lib/README.md

 > In the API reference group the routes by custom data and service meta

 ## Custom Data
-There is only one way to set the custom parameters to use in the service.
+In the development context, there is only one way to set the custom parameters.
 Only by providing an environment variables or `.env` files.

 For example, `PRIVATE_KEY=0xdead` environment variable will be available by `PRIVATE_KEY` key.

 It's possible to pass the group of the environment variables as the `.env` files.
 The `.env` in the same directory as the binary is loaded automatically.
-To pass the other `.env` files pass them as the command line arguments.
+Other `.env` file paths are passed as the command line arguments.

 Example of passing environment files